 You have to feel sorry, because there is an easier way.

 Europe has a generally good train network which can get you to many resorts in little more time than it would take you by plane or road.
 In addition the trains generally run on time, especially in Switzerland, and they are comfortable.
 Even transferring between trains is remarkably hassle-free.
 And you don't get charged for bringing your gear.
-Or get frisked for changing trains.
+Or get frisked for going by rail.

 This web site is dedicated to those who choose the ecologically best transport option for skiing and snowboarding.
 The train.